benbowler/Guano/README.md

 Quick Installation
 =====

+    Warning!
+If you're using Guano on a personal account, make sure you put all of the people you really want to follow in a list for later browsing!

 Lets get Guano running in less than 10mins with these easy steps!

 1. Download Guano from Github here.